Every child deserves access to high-quality dental, vision, and orthodontic care.

 Welcome to Academy Kids Vision in Colorado Springs, CO!

-Here at Academy Kids Vision in Colorado Springs, we are committed to providing exceptional vision care for the children in our community.
-Our team of vision care specialists create a warm and welcoming environment, ensuring that your child feels comfortable during their appointment.
+Here at Academy Kids Vision in Colorado Springs, we are committed to providing exceptional vision care for the families in our community.
+Our team of vision care specialists create a warm and welcoming environment, ensuring that children and parents feel comfortable during their appointments.
+We care for children and adults age 6 months and up.
+We make vision care easy for the whole family!

 You can find us conveniently located at 2857 E. Fountain Blvd. in the Bypass 24 Plaza on E. Fountain.
 Our office is open Monday through Friday from 9am to 1pm, 2pm to 6pm.
 Children’s Vision Medicaid, Child Health Plan Plus (CHP+), and most insurances.